 Nearly a week ago, I wrote a whole diary entry about things not always going to plan - and about how that's actually part of the thrill that a gulet cruise might entail.
 Well, would you believe it...?

 Funnily enough, we probably couldn't have gone there anyway.
-There's a system of strong winds blowing across the area and after an initial morning crossing to Fırnaz, one of our favourite coves near Kalkan, we've decided to stay put.
-Neither the harbour piers nor a more improvised landfall on the nearby coast seemed a good idea to us - and we've not been the only ones to make that judgement: there are three other gulets and some small boats around us, all having made the same decision and staying the night.
+There's a system of strong winds blowing across the area and after an initial morning crossing to Fırnaz, one of our favourite coves near Kalkan, we decided to stay put.
+Neither the harbour piers nor a more improvised landfall on the nearby coast seemed a good idea to us - and we've not been the only ones to make that judgement: there are three other gulets and some small boats nearby, all having made the same decision to stay the night.

 Burns's quote continues on how the awry-going leaves "nought but grief an’ pain, for promis’d joy".
 That part does not apply to us, we had a grand day and our share of joy, if not exactly what was promis'd!
 It's really not much of a problem for us: as I described last week, our itineraries are designed with such contingencies in mind, so we'll continue our visits in the final days of the cruise.
 For our guests, it meant a leisurely time of resting, chatting, snorkelling, kayaking and swimming, all possible in our sheltered cove for most of the day.